orbeon/orbeon-forms-doc/form-builder/formulas-console.md

 - the error message
 - the count of the number of times the error occurred

+The console automatically opens when the first error occurs.
+You can close and open the console with the icon in the top right of the console area.

 ## See also

 - [Formulas inspector](formulas-inspector.md)